Gio0300/app-insights-enrichment/README.md

 ## Back to the problem at hand

-To recap, the server side failures is showing nothing out of the ordinary but the client side failures is showing a large number of failed request with a result code of 0.
+To recap, the server side failures dashboard is showing nothing out of the ordinary but the client side is showing a large number of failed request with a result code of 0.
 After drilling into the logs we discover that the vast majority of client side exceptions are attributed to an autocomplete search.
 Our intuition is telling us that perhaps these failed request are being deliberately aborted by the client.
-A quick glance at the client code confirms that the client is in fact aborting autocomplete queries when they are no longer necessary.
+A quick glance at the client code confirms that the client is in fact aborting autocomplete queries when the response is no longer relevant.
 Because we know the client is aborting request we can safely assume that some percentage of the reportedly failed request are false positives (aborted request).
 Problem solved, right?
 Not so fast.

 The client telemetry agent can't tell the difference between an aborted request and an undefined response.
 The client telemetry agent simply doesn't understand the context of the request, how could it?
 So it does the only sensible thing, it records aborted request and undefined responses the same way, as dependency failures with a result code of 0.